matthias-reis/aithir.de/_content/storylines/world-2.md

 [(ourworldindata.org)](https://ourworldindata.org/co2-and-greenhouse-gas-emissions#co2-and-greenhouse-gas-emissions-country-profiles)

 So we're emitting five times as much as we are allowed to.
-In this scenario of thirty years from 2020 to 2050, the overall budget is allready used up by 2026 for europeans and is about to exceeded right now for Americans.
+In this scenario of thirty years from 2020 to 2050, the overall budget is already used up by 2026 for Europeans.
+It even is about to exceeded already right now for Americans.
 For me, this fact was mindblowing as it showed that we must act now, not just in 2030.
 As a side note, it might be worth mentioning, that China is the only candidate in this list, who's emissions are rising.

 To get used to this metric, let's do some more comparisons.